 The library does offer a postal service for sending black and white prints or pdfs (or tif / gif files) (from scans) both within the UK and overseas, subject to copyright regulations.
 The member will be charged at the cost of postage and copies at 10p per page.
 Please note that there is a limit of 75 pages per person per week.
 There is a £5 charge for non-members to use this service.
 Please contact Sue Willetts with requests which are dealt with in the order in which they are received.
 The Library staff would expect to be able to process requests within a week of receipt.

 From 24th March 2014, the Library is pleased to announce that we have a Zeutschel Comfort Scanner which is available for use by readers.
-It is possible to scan in colour, grey scale or in black and white.
+It is possible to scan in colour, grey scale for images while the black and white option is for text.
 Scans should be saved to a USB at a cost of 5p per scan ([Please bring your own USB) or may be printed - black and white only - at a cost of 10p per page.
 Payment is made by loading credit onto a new and re-usable plastic copy card.
 This needs to be done at the Library desk by Library staff.
 The scanner will be available until 10 minutes before closing time.

 We have four PCs in our Electronic Resource room.
 Each PC has a different set of resources, a full list of which can be found in our Electronic Resources section of our website.
 Please enquire at the library desk to book a PC.